2022 Award Winners

+All NJASL members are eligible to apply for the awards and scholarships.
 Please submit application(s) for Awards and Scholarships by the dates indicated.
 The criteria for each award is found with the application.
 The applications can be found below.
 For further information contact: Karen Brill, Awards Chair, email@example.com

 - The Jean E. Harris Progressive School Library Media Program Award: This award is presented to a New Jersey school library media specialist currently working in a public, private or parochial school who has demonstrated innovative ideas to enhance the life-long learning skills of students.
 Recognition of the recipient will be made at the NJASL Fall Conference.
-The application deadline is September 30.
+The application deadline is July 15.

 - NJASL Volunteer of the Year Award: This award is presented to a person based on the contributions and time devoted to a school library media center.
 Award criteria include time donated per week, responsibilities, examples of how the volunteer contributes to the efficient and effective running of the library media center, and evidence that the volunteer enthusiastically promotes the library media center program.
-The award is presented at the NJASL Fall Meeting.
-The application deadline is September 30.

 - Library Assistant Award: This award is for an outstanding library assistant.
 Whether the job classification is aide, secretary, clerk etc. this person assists the certified school library media specialist who is a member of NJASL.
 Individuals who provide "coverage" in the absence of a certified school library media specialist are not eligible.

 - President's Award: This prestigious award is presented by the NJASL President to someone who has demonstrated excellence and has advanced the profession of school library media specialist.
 This award is presented at the NJASL Annual Fall Conference.

 - NJASL Outstanding Author or Illustrator Award: This award recognizes an author or illustrator who is or was a resident of New Jersey or whose work represents/reflects New Jersey and who has made a notable contribution to the field of literature for children and young adults.
-This award will be presented at the NJASL 2016 Fall Conference.
-Application deadline is September 15.
+This award will be presented at the NJASL Fall Conference.
+Application deadline is July 15.

 - Exemplary Advocate of School Libraries Award : This award honors those district administrators, directors, superintendents, board members, legislators or supervisors who have made dynamic and significant contributions to the promotion of effective school library programs and services.
 It recognizes the significance of the role of the district administrator in developing successful school library programs within their own school districts that influence the community at large.
 This award is an effective way to highlight and encourage administrative, community and legislative support of school libraries.
 The award is presented at the NJASL Fall Conference.
-Application deadline is September 30.
+Application deadline is July 15.

 - The award at Rutgers University is titled the Dr. Carol Collier Kuhlthau Future Leader Award.